daniloefl/hfpython/README.md

     expected to work (within the uncorrelated electron approximation in Hartree-Fock and the numerical precision, as well as the approximation that the HF eigenfunctions all have the angular dependence as in Hydrogen) up until Be.
 The Coulomb and exchange potentials would be incorrectly calculated for p, d and f orbitals.
+    The exchange potential is added as an independent term in the HF equations.

 This would be much faster in C, but it is easier to debug it in Python.
 It should also be easy to play with different potentials.
 One could, for example, change hydrogen_auto.py to solve the harmonic oscillator, or to solve the equations in a 1D lattice (but in this